How to prevent varicose veins

 Possible health problems

-• DVT - a clot in the deep veins that usually does not move, but if left untreated can cause scar tissue in the wall.
-This can result in swollen, discoloured and painful legs, and sometime leg ulcers, a condition called post thrombotic syndrome (PTS).
+DVT - a clot in the deep veins that usually does not move, but if left untreated can cause scar tissue in the wall.
+This can result in swollen, discoloured and painful legs, and sometimes leg ulcers, a condition called post thrombotic syndrome (PTS).
 In more serious cases, DVT can lead to PE.

-• Leg ulcers - research suggests that one in 20 people with 'simple' varicose veins will go on to experience leg ulceration if left untreated.
+Leg ulcers - research suggests that one in 20 people with 'simple' varicose veins will go on to experience leg ulceration if left untreated.
 Leg ulcers occur when the skin has broken down to reveal open sores which are unable to heal naturally and can often become infected if not treated correctly.
-However, they can now be treated, and even prevented, by local anaesthetic varicose vein surgery.
+However, they can now be treated - and even prevented - by local anaesthetic varicose vein surgery.

 Continue reading below